 In ‘The Ancient Burial Mounds of England’ by L V Grinsell.
 Page 19.
 ‘Ditches around barrows are sometimes interrupted at one or two places, one being commoner’.
 Page 79.
 ‘Sometimes the ditch is interrupted by one or more points by a kind of causeway.
 This interruption may date from when the Barrow was made, but it is frequently due to subsequent tampering with the mound, and particularly to digging into the mound and throwing the earth into a ditch, an early but clumsy method of excavating’.

-Barrows were often constructed so that from the valley below they stood out on the skyline, but when one approaches it becomes apparent that the mound is not on the highest point, it is fairly unusual to find a barrow on the actual summit of a hill.
-Maybe the original occupation site of barrow builders can be deduced by a study of sightlines.
-It is probable that the Newlands Corner Barrow was visible from the Weston Wood settlement.
-There are very few other viewpoints where the mound would have stood out on the skyline.
+Barrows were often constructed so that from the valley below they stood out on the skyline, but when one approaches, it may become apparent that the mound is not on the highest point.
+It is fairly unusual to find a barrow on the actual summit of a hill.
+It may be that a study of sightlines can deduce the original occupation site of barrow builders.
+The Newlands Corner Barrow was probably visible from the Weston Wood settlement, but there are very few other viewpoints where the mounds would have stood out on the skyline.
 Other barrows such as Whitmoor cannot be ‘skylined’ from any position due to their low-lying location.
 It would have made far more sense for the builders to have positioned the barrow some two hundred metres further south with views down over the Wey valley to Farley Hill and vistas to the east and west.
 Why then was this seen as a favourable spot?

 The barrow is ten and a half kilometres north of the latitude of Stonehenge (51º10’44”).
-The latitude at the barrow is 51º16’26” leading to the idea that the solstice sightings would be similar.
-Also, the Stonehenge average moonrise and moonset on the 18.61 year cycle is about 133 degrees and 231 degrees – almost exactly the same as the CROOKSBURY and NEWLANDS LINES.
-This is an area where much more research awaits.
+The latitude at the barrow is 51º16’26”, leading to the idea that the solstice sightings would be similar.
+The Stonehenge average moonrise and moonset on the 18.61-year cycle is about 133 degrees and 231 degrees – almost the same as the CROOKSBURY and NEWLANDS LINES.
+This is an area where more research is required.

 I have been lucky enough to hitch a ride in a neighbour’s De Havilland Chipmunk.
-After a tour around the North Downs, he asked if there was anywhere special that I would like to see so I took the opportunity to do a few circuits around Whitmoor Barrow as I was intrigued by the possibility of detecting crop marks.
-This monotone photo shows the barrow as a red circle above and to the right of centre.
-The large lone oak in the centre of the picture is to the south of the barrow.
-The large field is scrubby grass grazed by ponies and shows nothing of any interest that I could make out although there are plenty of variations in tone.
+After a tour around the North Downs, he asked if there was anywhere special that I would like to see.
+Hence, I took the opportunity to request a few circuits around Whitmoor Barrow as I was intrigued by the possibility of detecting crop marks.
+The monotone photo below shows the barrow as a red circle above and to the right of the centre.
+The large lone oak in the centre of the picture is south of the barrow (as seen in the top photograph).
+The large field is scrubby grass grazed by ponies and shows nothing of any interest that I could make out, although there are plenty of variations in tone.

-In the picture below the barrow can be seen about halfway to the base of the photo from the lone oak (seen in the top picture).
-The view is looking south over the suburbs of Guildford.
+In the picture below, the barrow can be seen about halfway between the base of the photo and the lone oak (seen in the top picture).
+The view is looking south over the northern suburbs of Guildford.
 The only marks visible are old hedge routes and paths.